rapidwebltd/direct-share-buttons/README.md

 ## Credits
 [Font Awesome](http://fortawesome.github.io/Font-Awesome/) - For the Social Network Logos

-[Danny van Kooten](https://dannyvankooten.com/add-plain-html-social-sharing-links-posts/) - For the insight into social network intents
+[Danny van Kooten](https://dannyvankooten.com/add-plain-html-social-sharing-links-posts/) - For the insight into social network sharing

 [Jeremy Mansfield](http://www.brandaiddesignco.com/insights/add-a-custom-pinterest-pin-it-button-to-your-website/) - For the insight into Pinterest functionality from URL

 ## License
 MIT